 The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required for complete consolidated financial statements.
-In the opinion of our management, these Condensed Consolidated Financial Statements contain all normal recurring adjustments considered necessary for a fair presentation of the Company's financial position at July 31, 2020, results of operations for the three months ended July 31, 2020 and 2019, consolidated statements of shareholders' equity for the three months ended July 31, 2020 and 2019 and cash flows for the three months ended July 31, 2020 and 2019.
-The Company's results for the three months ended July 31, 2020 are not necessarily indicative of the results expected for the full year.
-You should read these statements in conjunction with our audited consolidated financial statements and management's discussion and analysis and results of operations included in our Annual Report on Form 10-K (the "Annual Report") for the fiscal year ended April 30, 2020.
-The terms "fiscal 2021" and "fiscal 2020" refer to our fiscal years ending April 30, 2021 and 2020, respectively.
+In the opinion of our management, these Condensed Consolidated Financial Statements contain all normal recurring adjustments considered necessary for a fair presentation of the Company's financial position at July 31, 2021, results of operations for the three months ended July 31, 2021 and 2020, consolidated statements of shareholders' equity for the three months ended July 31, 2021 and 2020 and cash flows for the three months ended July 31, 2021 and 2020.
+The Company's results for the three months ended July 31, 2021 are not necessarily indicative of the results expected for the full year.
+You should read these statements in conjunction with our audited consolidated financial statements and management's discussion and analysis and results of operations included in our Annual Report on Form 10-K (the "Annual Report") for the fiscal year ended April 30, 2021.
+The terms "fiscal 2022" and "fiscal 2021" refer to our fiscal years ending April 30, 2022 and 2021, respectively.

-The preparation of these Condensed Consolidated Financial Statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosures of contingent assets and liabilities, at the date of the Condensed Consolidated Financial Statements and the reported amounts of revenues and expenses during the reporting period.
-Note 1 in the Notes to the Consolidated Financial Statements for fiscal 2020 contained in the Annual Report describes the significant accounting policies that we have used in preparing our consolidated financial statements.
+The preparation of these Condensed Consolidated Financial Statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosures of contingent assets and liabilities, at the date of the Condensed Consolidated Financial Statements and the reported amounts of revenue and expenses during the reporting period.
+Note 1 in the Notes to the Consolidated Financial Statements for fiscal 2021 contained in the Annual Report describes the significant accounting policies that we have used in preparing our consolidated financial statements.
 On an ongoing basis, we evaluate our estimates, including, but not limited to, those related to revenue/reserves and allowances.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Our actual results could differ materially from these estimates under different assumptions or conditions.